dbguettler/advent-of-code-2022/README.md

 node main
 ```

+Note that it is necessary to run from the specific day directory, as the input files are searched based on the directory that the command is run from.

 ## Files

 The main code file for each day is provided in `main.ts`, with the files `input-sm.txt` for the example small input file and `input-lg.txt` for the full size provided input.
 Any useful utility functions used across multiple days are included in `shared/utils.ts`.